barumau/pandunia/eng/110_lexibina.md

 #### per-

-The prefix **per-** means that something is done thoroughly or completely.
+The prefix **per-** means that something is done completely, entirely or all the way through.

 **fete**
 'make, do'